 Key Takeaways

-While she acknowledged that “there is never an ideal time to step away,” she said the current moment ”feels right” as the launch of OpenAI’s o1 “marks the beginning of a new era.”
+Having steered the company through a transformational period and overseen the development of breakthrough models like GPT-4, Murati acknowledged that “there is never an ideal time to step away.”
+However, she said the current moment ”feels right” as the launch of OpenAI’s o1 “marks the beginning of a new era.”

 Although she didn’t reveal a precise timeline for her departure, Murati said she would be focused on ensuring a “smooth transition” for the duration of her employment.

-On the same day that Muratti announced her intention to step down, OpenAI CEO Sam Altman shared that Chief Research Officer Bob McGrew, and Vice President for Research, Barret Zoph will also be leaving.
+On the same day that Murati announced her intention to step down, OpenAI CEO Sam Altman shared that Chief Research Officer Bob McGrew and Vice President for Research Barret Zoph will also be leaving.

 Other significant exits this year include Ilya Sutskever, who left to start a new safety-focused AI venture.
 Meanwhile, co-founders John Schulman and Jan Leike have taken up new roles at OpenAI rival Anthropic.

-Sutskever, Schulman, and Leike had worked on OpenAI’s superallignment initiative, but their departure points to internal rifts over AI safety, and the department has since been disbanded.
+Sutskever, Schulman, and Leike had worked on OpenAI’s superalignment initiative, but their departure points to internal rifts over AI safety, and the department has since been disbanded.

 The OpenAI board responsible for overseeing the company has also been caught up in the debate over AI safety.